 We are currently open to submissions for our first general issue.

 Our first issue, to be published in October 2021, will be a special issue following the theme of year’s Glasgow International Fantasy Conversations event – Beyond the Anglocentric Fantastic.
 Submissions for this issue are currently closed.

 Our second issue, to be published in March 2022, will be a general issue.
-Submissions are this issue are currently open.
+Submissions for this issue are currently open.

 Mapping the Impossible operates with a rolling submissions window, meaning that we are always open to submissions for our general issues.
 If you would like to submit a paper, please first consult About This Journal, Information for Authors, our policies on Plagiarism and Copyright, and our Style Guide.
 Then, follow the instructions below.